 The mission of the Floyd Center for the Arts is to “facilitate and showcase artistic endeavors and creativity; to provide education in the arts throughout our rural community and region.”
 The Center offers workshops, working studios, events, galleries and a gift shop.

 Foam & Fabrics Outlet carries fabrics and supplies for quilters, upholstering, leather work, sewing and fiber artists.
-There are two locations in Western North Carolina.
+It is located in Fletcher, NC just south of Asheville and offers most anything you could dream of for a sewing project.